MilkSilk/masters_thesis/README.md

 - **Game balancing with AI/ML.
 Idea - build a simple "skirmish" game and balance it with AI.
 Tweaking game params based on performance.
 (IN PROGRESS)**
 - Solve "Upgraded tic-tac-toe": https://youtu.be/bxXH5Q4ZUAw
 - Do something similar to [Noncom exploit from 2b2t](https://github.com/nerdsinspace/nocom-explanation/blob/main/README.md)
+- Enriching datasets with handmade examples based on domain knowledge.
+It's a way of introducing a priori knowledge to models.
+For example if we know that low income means someone is less likely to have a good credit score we include observations that follow this.
+Or in RL if we're certain that for a certain state we want a given action we create a number of identical observations indicating that, similarly to bootstrapping with immitation learning